qdm12/TicTacToe/README.md

 ## III - Future work
 - Write end-to-end tests
-- Produce dist with Grunt
-- Finish up GoDaddy server setup, the Facebook App and PhoneGap.
+- Use more plugins for PhoneGap and add the app on Apple store, Play store and so on
 - Setup Jenkins with Markdown badge to show the code coverage.
 - Finish integrating the chat with Firebase.
 - Improve AI with "one move ahead thinking".
 - Add translations and text (there is no text for now)
 - Show a nice display message when the game is over, instead of just the JS alert.
-- Add AI animations.
+- Add AI animations instead of instantaneous moves.
 - Display a Promotion menu in Javascript when a pawn reaches the other side.
 - Fix up checkmoveok eventually to reach 100% code coverage.
 - Show pieces removed from the game